Computer Information Technology

 3

-1. Define access control, identity management, and appropriate technical solutions to mitigate risk and threats in an IT infrastructure.
-2. Implement remote access, PKI, and encryption solutions to ensure confidentiality, integrity, and availability of business communications.
-3. Mitigate risk from unauthorized access to IT systems through proper testing and monitoring.
-4. Analyze how information classification standards impact IT infrastructure access control requirements and implementation.
-5. Develop an access control policy framework consisting of best practices for policies, standards, procedures, and guidelines to mitigate unauthorized access.
-6. Assess the consequences of failed access controls and mitigate unauthorized access.
+1. Define appropriate technical solutions to mitigate risk and threats in an IT infrastructure.
+2. Implement remote access, PKI, and encryption solutions to ensure confidentiality, integrity, and availability.
+3. Analyze how information classification standards impact IT infrastructure access control requirements.
+4. Develop an access control policy framework using best practices.
+5. Analyze the consequences of failed access controls.

 CIT 255 : Digital Forensics

 This course focuses on the areas of computer and digital forensic analysis.
 Topics include data acquisition, computer forensics analysis, recovering image files, network forensics, mobile devices, and email investigations, as well as the boot process and file system of Windows, Linux, and Macintosh computer systems.
-Pre-requisite(s): CIS 134 and CIT 155.
+Pre-requisite(s): CIS 134.
 Three hours of lecture and two hours of laboratory per week.
 Gen. Ed.
 Competencies Met: Information Literacy.

 Credits